With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 Keep in mind that, as this type of memory is still very novel and currently less popular, the cost for one HBM chip is higher.
 As this technology evolves and other companies potentially accept it as a superior alternative to GDDR, it could become much cheaper to manufacture and implement into a device.

-HBM’s 100 GB/s bandwidth dwarves GDDR5’s 28 GB/s but, interestingly, GDDR5 has a higher clock at 7 Gb/s (875 MHz) by a large margin, considering HBM is at 1 Gb/s (125 MHz).
+HBM’s 100 GB/s bandwidth dwarves GDDR5’s 28 GB/s but, curiously, GDDR5 has a higher clock at 7 Gb/s (875 MHz) by a substantial margin, considering HBM is at 1 Gb/s (125 MHz).

-That stat can be misleading.
+That stat can be deceptive.
 While it is technically true, it doesn’t tell the whole story.
 As GDDR needs to travel further, it requires a higher clock.
 However, as HBM dies are stacked on top of each other, the distance is minimal, and their 1 Gb/s is effectively faster than GDDR5.

 AMD claims that this bandwidth per Watt is no less than three times higher when compared to its competitors.
 While that number is up for debate, no one can deny HBM’s speed, allowing it to consume less power.